dfrho/trends-summary/README.md

 ## Introduction

-In our recent project, Search by State Trends, we explored the potential of AI as a pair programming partner to accelerate the development of our Minimum Viable Product (MVP).
-This blog post outlines our experience using Vercel v0, an AI coding assistant, and the key areas where its assistance proved particularly valuable in reducing development time.
+Search by State Trends was an easy way to test AI as a pair programming partner to accelerate the development of a Minimum Viable Product (MVP).
+This outlines our experience using Vercel v0, an AI coding assistant, and the key areas where its assistance proved particularly valuable in reducing development time.

 ## Project Overview